 What is the best transcription foot pedal?
 From my personal experience, it’s the Infinity IN-USB-1 transcription foot pedal.
-Believe me, I don’t make that statement rightly.
+Believe me, I don’t make that statement lightly.
 And I’ sticking my neck out here, though justifiably, proclaiming that the Infinity is the best transcription foot pedal.

 But, we’ve jumped the gun.
 I’ll get into the reasons why I consider the Infinity 1 to be the best transcription foot pedal, but before I get to that, why do you need a transcription foot pedal and what are the 3 key things to consider when buying a transcription foot pedal.

 Transcription foot pedal?

 Now, I’ve been a transcriber for over 15 years.
 In that time I’ve used a foot pedal consistently for the last 10 years.
 As a transcriber for the first 5 years, I did use a transcription foot pedal, but not regularly.
 Why would you need a foot pedal for transcription?
 Transcription pedal allows you to use your feet to control audio playback (and sometimes a little bit more – you can configure them to different shortcuts).
 In essence, you can use all of your 4 limbs to transcribe!